alberto64/Book-Script/README.md

 # Book-Script
 A programming language for managing a system that represent a virtual library.
 It utilizes ply for generationg of the lexical analyzer and parser.

+## Requirements
+* Install Python 3 or above
+* Install PostgreSQL
+* Install psycopg2

 ## How To run

+Create an instance of a database in the PostgreSQL server.
+To create the tables following the queries specified on this document https://docs.google.com/document/d/1JXz8idehu4YHer5wXui7BkM04si_E_Fdx_jLNz75TXg/edit?usp=sharing.
+For every new library (Database), new bookshelfs and a new admin user has to be created manually too.

 To run, you need Python 3 on your machine.
 Once Python 3 is installed, open a terminal instance and run the app.py file in this folder.